 No, not at all.
-The multilateral trade negotiations being carried in the World Trade Organisation (WTO) - the so-called Doha Round - have indeed stalled, but the fact that the EU and US have decided to launch a bilateral negotiation does not mean we are no longer committed to a multilateral approach involving as many countries as possible.
-On the contrary, the TTIP could end up encouraging others to revive the WTO negotiations.
+The fact that the EU and US have decided to launch a bilateral negotiation does not mean we are no longer committed to a multilateral approach involving as many countries as possible.
+Indeed, we worked hard to get the deal at the World Trade Organisation's (WTO) meeting in Bali where 159 countries agreed on measures that will bring huge benefits to the world economy and especially to developing countries.
+Importantly, the agreement in Bali represents a boost to the WTO and the multilateral system and will help to get the WTO's multilateral trade negotiations - the so-called Doha Round - moving again.
+Likewise, , the TTIP could also encourage others to revive the WTO negotiations.
 Furthermore, if the EU and US are able to harmonise many of their regulations and standards, this could act as a basis for creating global rules with all the cost savings and economic benefits that would bring.

-Will the negotiations be held in secret?
+Are the negotiations being held in secret?